UnitedColective/potential-adventure/CITATION.md

 }
 ```

-**MLA:** Sterling A.M.
+**MLA:** Sterling, A.M.
 "The Point of Creation: A Unified Framework for Generative
 Self-Governance."
 GitHub, 2026,
 https://github.com/UnitedColective/potential-adventure.
 ```